FelitaD/job-market-batch/README.md

 ### End-to-end Test

 Ensure that the data flow is maintained.
-For this, we compare the jobs on the website and find them in successive tables before and after processing.
+For this, we compare jobs on the website and find them in successive tables before and after processing.
 1. Look at latest job postings
 2. Query `raw_jobs`, `processed_jobs`, `apply` table and compare results

-Example output :
+Example output in psql:
 ![img.png](docs/output_junior_view.png)

 ### Data Quality Testing

-Sometimes even with a correct data flow, the jobs are not relevant.
-Other quality checks:
+Even with a correct data flow, the data can lack relevance or accuracy.
+Some quality checks:
 - All technologies must be present
   - Some technologies are written differently (eg. Google BigQuery, Google Big Query)
   - Have to be added manually in `config/definitions.py` from the ETL package